Anosaw/PCBS_Self-projection_in_MTT/README.md

 There are 24 events in total, 12 in the past and 12 in the future.
 Among these events, 5 of the past events and 5 of the future events are fictional.

 The fictional events are not related to the main experimental question.
 They have been included in the list in order to see if there was an effect of the event themselves, and in particular of the degree of reality attributed to the event.
-Since half of the events given to the participants are future events, and thus fictional to some degree, such an analysis was necessary to disringuish effect of the temporality of the event and effects of its degree of reality.
+Since half of the events given to the participants are future events, and thus fictional to some degree, such an analysis was necessary to distinguish effects of the temporality of the event and effects of its degree of reality.

 ---